benconsult/store_api/README.md

 # store_api
-A store management application with search fuctionality
+A store management application with filtering, searching, and sorting fuctionalities.